lxcid/kafka-nextbrokerid/README.md

 ## Introduction

-This is a small utility Java program that connects to [Zookeeper](https://zookeeper.apache.org) to figure out the next broker ID available.
+This is a small utility Java program that connects to [Zookeeper](https://zookeeper.apache.org) to figure out the next available broker ID for [Kafka](https://kafka.apache.org).
 We make several assumptions:

 - Zookeeper keeps the currently used IDs by Kafka in `/brokers/ids`.
 - Possible IDs are sequential from `start` to `start + total`.